ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 # Ethereum.org Style Guide {#style-guide}

 Content on [etheruem.org](/) is crowdsourced and primarily written by our incredible contributors.
-This style guide aims to standardize certain aspects of contributing content to make the contribution process smoother.
+This style guide aims to standardize certain aspects of writing content to make the contribution process smoother.

+You should read this style guide before you [contribute to ethereum.org](/en/contributing/).

 ## Who can submit content to ethereum.org {#who-can-help}

 Anyone!
-Ethereum.org is entirely open source, and many of its best pages are submitted by curious learners who expanded their notes into documentation pages now living on the site!
+Ethereum.org is entirely open source, and many of its best pages are submitted by curious learners who expanded their notes into documentation pages now living on the site.

 ## Audience {#audience}

 Ethereum.org content caters to a large and varied audience.
+Because ethereum.org caters to a wide spectrum of users, all content on the site should make an effort to explain any technologies and concepts as simply as possible.

-Loosely we can categorize them as:
+Loosely we can categorize the site audiences as:

-#### Individuals
+### Individuals

-App users, investors, enthusiasts, people who are "new to Ethereum"
+App users, investors, enthusiasts, or anyone who is "new to Ethereum".

+**Example user journeys:**

+- "I want to learn more about Ethereum, to know if I think it’s credible or not.
+Once I’ve answered a few basic questions, I want to try using Ethereum"
+- "I know I need an Ethereum wallet, and want a good recommendation"
+- "I want to learn how to run an Ethereum node"
+- "I want to get a sense of the size and activity of the Ethereum community, to decide if it's active enough, so I can get help if needed"
+- "I’m excited about Ethereum and want to get involved, but I don’t know what to do next"

-#### Developers
+### Developers

 Developers or others who want technical information about Ethereum.

+**Example user journeys**:

+- "I'm a developer but I have no background in crypto and want to understand the Ethereum tech stack at a high level"
+- "I want to get a sample Ethereum project up and running fast, to get a sense of how difficult or easy it is to build a real project on Ethereum"
+- "I want to learn about Ethereum's technical roadmap"
+- "I’ve started work on an Ethereum project, and want to try out a few smart contract testing libraries"

-#### Enterprises
+### Enterprises

-People, businesses, and other organizations who want to understand Ethereum's value in an enterprise setting
+People, businesses, and other organizations who want to understand Ethereum's value in an enterprise setting.

-Because ethereum.org caters to a wide variety of users, all content on the site should make an effort to explain any technologies and concepts as simply as possible.
+**Example user journeys**:

+- "I want to understand what use cases Ethereum can help with, and how it compares to other chains or other technologies"
+- "I work at a business that is beginning an Ethereum related project, and want to learn more"
+- "I want to understand the differences between private Ethereum chains, consortium chains, and the public Ethereum Mainnet"
+- "I want to know the current status of Ethereum - how long has it been in production, how much usage it has, what's the direction of new development - to decide if I am confident to build my project on top of it"

 ## Objectivity {#objectivity}

-Ethereum.org documentation aims to maintain a credibly neutral source of truth to inform readers about Ethereum and its ecosystem.
+Ethereum.org documentation (and content at large) aims to maintain a credibly neutral source of truth to inform readers about Ethereum and its ecosystem.
 Some examples of things that we don't want in the content on ethereum.org:

 **Grand, unverifiable claims about Ethereum or adjacent technologies**

-> e.g. _ "Ethereum will take over the world because..."_
+> e.g. _"Ethereum will take over the world because..."_

 **Hostile or confrontational language aimed at any organization or person**

-> e.g. _ "Company X is bad because they are centralized!"_
+> e.g. _"Company X is bad because they are centralized!"_

 **Politically charged rhetoric**

-> e.g. _ "This political party is better for decentralization because..."_
+> e.g. _"This political party is better for decentralization because..."_

 ## Tone {#tone}

-The tone of the content on the site should be welcoming, friendly and authoritative.
-Where possible, jargon should be minimized and simple language used instead.
+The tone of the content on the site should be welcoming, friendly and straightforward.
+Jargon should be minimized and simple language used instead.

+Read the [ethereum.org design principles](/en/contributing/design-principles/) for more on direction tone.

 ## Best Practices {#best-practices}